-≅ Charles B. Keesee Educational Fund - Baptist students who are residents of North Carolina, South Carolina, or Virginia may apply for grants from the Charles B. Keesee Educational Fund.
+• Charles B. Keesee Educational Fund - Baptist students who are residents of North Carolina, South Carolina, or Virginia may apply for grants from the Charles B. Keesee Educational Fund.
 Grants from the Charles B. Keesee Educational Fund are up to a maximum of \$8,000 per student per academic year.
-New grant applications must be submitted by April 1 of each academic year.
+New grant applications for master-level programs must be submitted by April 1 of each academic year (fall and spring semesters), or October 1 for consideration for the spring term.
+New grant applications for the Doctor of Ministry program must be submitted by May 1 for the academic year (fall and spring semester), or November 1 for the spring term.